Thomas-J-Barreras-Consulting/studyjarviswebapp/README.md

 ## Overview

 This is the user-facing companion to the [StudyJarvis backend](https://github.com/Thomas-J-Barreras-Consulting/studyjarvis).
-It's a fully-signal-based, OnPush, standalone-component Angular 19 SPA that consumes the backend's JWT-authenticated REST API and renders Gemini-generated markdown into interactive UI — including an in-place quiz parser with auto-grading for multiple-choice and LLM-graded short-answer.
+It's a signal-based, OnPush, standalone-component Angular 19 SPA that consumes the backend's JWT-authenticated REST API and renders Gemini-generated markdown into interactive UI — including an in-place quiz parser with auto-grading for multiple-choice and LLM-graded short-answer.

 ## Screenshots